exasol/s3-document-files-virtual-schema/doc/hands_on/hands_on_minio.md

 ## Introduction

-VSS3 supports using three different variants of S3 buckets
+VSS3 supports using two different variants of S3 buckets:
 * Real S3 buckets in the AWS cloud
-* S3 buckets provided by [Localstack](https://github.com/localstack/localstack) Docker Container
 * S3 buckets as emulated by [MinIO](https://min.io)'s S3-compatible interface

 The current Hands-On Guide describes how to access S3 buckets emulated by a MinIO Docker Container, see also [MinIO documentation](https://github.com/minio/minio/tree/master/docs/docker?rgh-link-date=2023-07-25T06:41:28Z).